-- Insulin resistance might also impair joint tissue because of a local insulin resistance of diabetic synovial membrane but also by the systemic low grade inflammation state related to obesity and insulin resistant state.
+- Insulin resistance might also impair joint tissue because of local insulin resistance of diabetic synovial membrane but also by the systemic low-grade inflammation state related to obesity and insulin-resistant state.

 - Please see my article: Is weight loss the best anti-inflammatory medication?

 As you can see the impact of type 2 diabetes on degenerative joint disease is multi-factoral and a battle your body fights on many fronts.

 Type 2 diabetes prevents bone repair which damages your cartilage

 All the factors mentioned in the research above significantly impacts how your knee repairs itself from wear and tear damage.

 In the medical journal Bone Research, (3) a team of researchers from among China’s leading medical universities investigated Type 2 diabetes’ association with knee osteoarthritis.
 They found that patients with type 2 diabetes have unique abnormal subchondral bone remodeling and microstructural and mechanical knee impairments which caused greater cartilage degradation.

 - In other words, the type 2 diabetes prevents proper bone remodeling/healing.
 This abnormal bone compromises the structure of the articular cartilage of the knee.
 Type 2 diabetes accelerates knee osteoarthritis.
 Type 2 diabetes is attacking the whole knee.